- Home

 Tamoxifen

-Tamoxifen is suitable for anyone, whether you have been through menopause or not.
+Tamoxifen can be used at any age, whether you have been through menopause or not.
 You need to take a daily tablet for 5–10 years.

-You are unlikely to have all of these side effects, and they usually improve as treatment continues and after it ends.
-Your doctor and breast care nurse can help you to manage any side effects.
+You are unlikely to have all of these side effects, and they usually improve with time.
+Your doctor and breast care nurse can help you to manage side effects.

 Tell your doctor if you take an antidepressant.
-Some (but not all) may affect how well tamoxifen works, and you may need to look at which medicine is best for your situation.
+Some types of antidepressant drugs may affect how well tamoxifen works.

 Aromatase inhibitors